 Welcome!
-The staff at the Center for Career Development is excited to meet and work with first year students as you navigate your way through the first year at Drew University.
+The staff at the Center for Internships and Career Development is excited to meet and work with first year students as you navigate your way through the first year at Drew University.

 At Drew, career development starts in the first year and extends throughout your Senior year, and beyond.
 It is never too early to engage in self-assessment, consider career options, and think about internship opportunities.